How Zoning Shapes The Future of Housing

 • Design decisions: Lot coverage, setbacks, and height limits dictate what's possible on a site.

-• Community feel: The way the community feels also directly correlates to zoning, as it controls the spacing between homes, the length and layout of the roads, whether a community will have amenities or open space, and, in some cases, even the architectural style of the homes being built.
+• Community feel: Zoning controls the spacing between homes, the layout of roads, whether a community includes amenities or open space, and sometimes even the architectural style of the homes themselves.

-In New Hampshire, much of our land has unique characteristics that shape how it can be developed, including woodlands, fields, wetlands, agricultural drainage, and rock or ledge (welcome to the Granite State!).
-These natural conditions on the land also influence how the land can be developed.
+In New Hampshire, much of our land has unique characteristics that shape how it can be developed — woodlands, fields, wetlands, agricultural drainage, and rock or ledge (welcome to the Granite State!).
+These natural conditions play their own role in what's possible on a given site.

 The Blueprint for Tomorrow's Communities